Personal Matters Susan Britt

 Gloucester Daily Times

-Based in Rockport, life coach and psychotherapist Susan Britt, M.Ed., teaches individuals, couples and families to resolve relationship conflicts, achieve life and career goals and accelerate personal growth.
-Questions and comments may be addressed to her at email@example.com and by telephone at 978 546-9431.
+Based in Rockport, life coach and psychotherapist Susan Britt, M.Ed., teaches individuals, couples and families to resolve relationship conflicts, and clarify and achieve life and career goals.
+Questions and comments may be addressed to her at firstname.lastname@example.org or 978 546-9431.